-- Teaching (including the delivery of lectures, seminars and individual supervision of undergraduate dissertation students), usually on undergraduate programmes, but teaching at postgraduate level may also be required. - Planning and preparation the academic cycle produces peaks and troughs of work, and you are required to plan in advance for this, for instance by doing as much preparation as possible during non-teaching periods. - Organising modules, sometimes through collaboration with colleagues. - Developing teaching and learning materials. - Undertaking all administration and academic duties (e.g. setting examination questions, marking, providing additional assessments as required, and providing pastoral support of students) required to sustain the delivery of high-quality teaching. - Taking responsibility for the delivery and assessment of specific modules and ensure that the content echoes current standards and that the assessment type and volume is appropriate for students' programmes of study.
+- Teaching (including the delivery of lectures, seminars and individual supervision of undergraduate dissertation students) across both History of Art and History, usually on undergraduate programmes, but teaching at postgraduate level may also be required. - Planning and preparation the academic cycle produces peaks and troughs of work and you are required to plan in advance for this, for instance by doing as much preparation as possible during non-teaching periods. - Organising modules, sometimes through collaboration with colleagues. - Developing teaching and learning materials. - Undertaking all administration and academic duties (e.g. marking, providing additional assessments as required, and providing pastoral support of students) required to sustain the delivery of high-quality teaching. - Taking responsibility for the delivery and assessment of specific modules and ensure that the content echoes current standards and that the assessment type and volume is appropriate for students' programmes of study.

-- Assessing students by a variety of means, according to prescribed specifications as appropriate, to monitor student progress and performance and carrying out additional assessments as required. - Supervising dissertations at undergraduate level. - Taking an active role in the development of new and existing modules and course programmes at both undergraduate level and occasionally at postgraduate levels.
+- Assessing students by a variety of means, according to prescribed specifications as appropriate, to monitor student progress and performance including and carrying out additional assessments as required. - Supervising dissertations at undergraduate and at postgraduate level.